Teradata/segment-webhook/README.md

 * Inbound security relies on sharing an API key between Segment and the Cloud Run app.
 Ideally, your Cloud Run service would be behind a WAF like Cloud Run, to allow connectivity only from Segment's IP addresses.
 * The example shows how to deploy the app in a single region.
 In many cases, this setup doesn't guarantee enough uptime.
 The app should be deployed in more than one region behind a Global Load Balancer.
-* There are no CI/CD examples using GitHub Actions.